Home Vancouver Events Calendar Vancouver Pride Festival in 2025 Vancouver’s Pride Parade

 Special Accessibility Services

 For those with mobility issues, there are usually some accessible viewing areas during the parades.
-There are four such zones at the 2024 parade.
-The first is on Beach Avenue at Burnaby Street.
-There is also one at Pacific Boulevard and Davie Street, and two at Pacific Boulevard and Smithe Street.
+There were four such zones at the 2024 parade.
+The first was on Beach Avenue at Burnaby Street.
+There was also one at Pacific Boulevard and Davie Street, and two at Pacific Boulevard and Smithe Street.
+2025 details are TBC.

 Interested in a 2SLGBTQIA+-friendly guided walking tour around Vancouver’s West End?
 Then check out Forbidden Vancouver Walking Tours.